Kings–Sharks rivalry: 2013: Kings get revenge

 Los Angeles and San Jose met in the conference semifinals of the 2013 playoffs as the West's fifth and sixth seeds, respectively.
 Los Angeles was coming off a victory over the fourth-seeded St. Louis Blues in six games while San Jose completed a series sweep of the third-seeded Vancouver Canucks.
 The Kings were in the midst of an attempt to defend their 2012 Cup victory while the Sharks were looking to advance to the conference finals for the fourth time in franchise history.

 The first game saw Jonathan Quick make 35 saves in a 2–0 shutout of San Jose.
 Mike Richards and Slava Voynov scored the only two goals of the game.
 The Kings jumped out to a 2–0 lead in game two, but this time San Jose answered.
-Marleau and Brad Stuart scored to tie the game, while Marc-Edouard Vlasic gave the Sharks the lead with 11:04 left in the game.
+Marleau and Brad Stuart scored to tie the game, while Marc-Édouard Vlasic gave the Sharks the lead with 11:04 left in the game.
 However, the Sharks later received two penalties in the game.
 Stuart was penalized for tripping, and Vlasic was penalized for delay-of-game.
 The Kings took full advantage of the penalties; Dustin Brown tied the game at three on the five-on-three power play, and Trevor Lewis scored on a rebound off a Tyler Toffoli shot to win the game for the Kings 4–3 in regulation, giving them a 2–0 series lead heading up north.